kddubey/cappr/docs/source/a_note_on_workflow.rst

 Evaluate on the test dataset once
 ---------------------------------

-After you have fully specified everything about how your system is going to work, run that system on the test dataset.
+After fully specifying everything about how your system is going to work, run that system on the test dataset.
 When you're asked for performance metrics, report the ones from this dataset.

-Alongside your evaluation code, include some type of highly secure verification that you only evaluated once, e.g., a PNG signature in an HTML Jupyter cell (as done in the last section in the `OpenAI COPA demo`_):
+Alongside your evaluation code, include some type of *highly* secure verification that you only evaluated once, e.g., a PNG image of a signature in an HTML Jupyter cell (as done in the last section in the `OpenAI COPA demo`_):

 .. _OpenAI COPA demo: https://github.com/kddubey/cappr/blob/main/demos/superglue/copa.ipynb